Brief About Open Source Data Mining Tools| yourtechdiet

 H3O

-It is also an open-source data mining tool that is used by organizations for analyzing data that is stored in cloud infrastructure.
+It is also an open-source data mining tool used by organizations to analyze data stored in cloud infrastructure.

 H3O uses R language for programming purpose but users can also use Python for building models under it.